tapiotyynela/Book-Shelf-App/README.md

 Download the app as a zip folder from github.

 ### 1. Set up database
+If you have Brew installed you can skip the first command, and if you have Brew and MongoDB installed you have to use only the last three commands of phase 1.

 App is using MongoDB, so if your computer does not have MongoDB installed we need to install it.
 MongoDB can be installed by using Brew.
 If you dont have Brew installed you can do it by running command
 #### /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"